 - ✗ The amount does not match any known premium

-- ✗ You previously canceled your Humana plan and charges continue after the cancellation date
+- ✗ You previously canceled your Humana plan and charges continue after the cancellation effective date

-- ✗ The charge appeared suddenly without any enrollment activity
+- ✗ The charge appeared suddenly as a one-time transaction without any enrollment activity

 “Under the Fair Credit Billing Act, you have the right to dispute charges on your credit card statement that you believe are errors, including charges for goods or services you didn’t accept or that weren’t delivered as agreed.”